 With speeds matching non-VPN downloads, this VPN stands tall in supporting high speed torrenting.
 Users can browse the web guilt-free with unrestricted bandwidth and limitation-free downloads.
 As mobile clients are not available, users will have to wade through manual setups on phones and tablets.

 Security gets a boost with Blowfish encryption with a key length of 256 bits.
 This moves your data beyond the purview of hackers and snooping governments.
 The company’s no-log policy should reassure users that their data and activity are neither storable nor retrievable.
 Users can try the app for a 30-day trial period without risk or obligation, and there’s a chat line working 24/7 that delivers spot-on service.

-Hitting the sweet spot, the company offers a 30-day refund after 10 hours of actual usage or 10GB bandwidth consumption.
+Hitting the sweet spot, the company uses usage-based billing software and offers a 30-day refund after 10 hours of actual usage or 10GB bandwidth consumption.
 The pricing plans on offer are $12.99 for monthly usage; $59.94 for six months, and $99.00 for an annual plan (with an extra month added for free).
 Definitely pricier than competing VPNs.
 Buffered is useful in accessing US Netflix and BBC iPlayer in countries that otherwise restrict access.

 As readers will gather, the vote for the Best VPN Torrenting is largely guided by four factors; First and foremost, the VPN should be torrent-friendly.
 Secondly, the furthest the VPN is from US jurisdiction, the safer it is from snooping governmental eyes.
 The third factor which is very important is the download speed.
 And, last but not the least is privacy protection that you get when a VPN follows a no-logs policy.
 A combination of these factors tempered by your budget should help you decide the VPN service that optimizes your torrenting experience.